Environment

 Linde MH buildings are usually located in industrial areas where no residents live.
 Ongoing checks and measurements have shown that noise barriers are not needed.
 However, the company does employ internal noise protection measures, such as enclosures for the relevant work areas, roller shutters in workshops, and personal protective equipment.

-Linde MH has systems for filtering exhaust air (e.g., exhaust gases, paint, welding fumes) at many sites as well as dedusting systems in trucks.
-Highly effective filter systems are installed in the foundries in particular to minimize the release of fine dust into the atmosphere and the environment.
-Where emissions are generated by painting and heating systems, Linde MH uses highly effective combustion processes that minimize the gases emitted into the atmosphere and pump the heat generated back into the buildings.
+Linde MH has systems for filtering exhaust air—such as exhaust gases, paint, and welding fumes—at many sites as well as dedusting systems in trucks.
+Highly effective filter systems are installed in the foundries in particular to minimize the release of fine dust into the atmosphere and environment.
+Where emissions are generated by painting and heating systems, Linde MH uses highly effective combustion processes that minimize pollutants in the gases emitted into the atmosphere and feed the heat generated back into the buildings or manufacturing processes.

 Other monitored emissions into the air (kg):